Silverado Resort, California

-Silverado Resort is an unincorporated community and census designated place (CDP) in Napa County, California.
+Silverado Resort is an Unincorporated community#United States and census designated place (CDP) in Napa County, California, United States.
 It includes the Silverado Resort and Spa and the surrounding residential areas.
 The area is an unincorporated area north of the City of Napa.
 Per the 2020 census, the population was 948.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 1.9 square miles (4.9 km^{2}), 99.99% of it land and 0.01% of it water.
+According to the United States Census Bureau, the CDP covers an area of 1.9 square miles (4.9 km^{2}), of which 99.99% is land and 0.01% is water.

 Demographics

 Silverado Resort first appeared as a census designated place in the 2010 U.S. census.